Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Analysis method

 \subsection{Neutral meson reconstruction}

 In the presented measurement, the \piz and \et are reconstructed making use of an invariant mass analysis accompanied by two purity-based analyses for the \piz at high \pT.
+ALICE has reported both reconstruction methods at lower collision energies in~\cite{ALICE:2012wos,ALICE:2017ryd,Acharya:2017hyu}, where additional details on the reconstruction can be found.
 In the invariant mass analysis, photons from the same or different (hybrid-method) reconstruction techniques are paired within the same event.
-The following photon combinations are considered in the analysis: EMC-EMC, PHOS-PHOS, PCM-$\gamma\gamma$ as well as the hybrid methods PCM-EMC and PCM-PHOS.
+The following photon combinations are considered, with the corresponding reconstruction method abbreviations used in this paper given in brackets: EMCal-EMCal (EMC), PHOS-PHOS (PHOS), PCM-$\gamma\gamma$ (PCM) as well as the hybrid methods PCM-EMCal (PCM-EMC) and PCM-PHOS (PCM-PHOS).
 The PCM-$\gamma\gamma^*$ decay-based analysis is performed using photons from the PCM method, while the $\gamma^*$ is treated like a real $\gamma$ except with a non-zero mass.
 A restriction on the opening angle between two-photon candidates is applied in the calorimeter-based and hybrid analyses.
 For the calorimeter-based methods, the opening angle is limited by the granularity of the detectors, as the distance between two clusters cannot fall below one cell.
 This is especially relevant for the \ac{EMC} due to the large cell size.
 To ensure the same behavior in the reconstructed signal and the estimated background, which will be described in the course of this section, the opening angle has to be greater than 17~mrad for \ac{EMC} while for \ac{PHOS} the value is set to 5 mrad, which approximately corresponds to the length of a cell diagonal for both calorimeters.
-The resulting number of meson candidates as a function of the invariant mass and \pT contains both the \piz and \et signal at their respective rest mass as well as background coming from \g combinations that do not originate from the same \piz or \et decay.
+The resulting number of meson candidates as a function of the invariant mass ($M_{\text{inv}}$) and \pT contains both the \piz and \et signal at their respective rest mass as well as background coming from \g combinations that do not originate from the same \piz or \et decay.
 Examples of invariant mass distributions are shown in \Fig{fig:Pi0InvMass} for selected \pT ranges for the \piz and \et, respectively.
 The invariant mass distributions for all reconstruction techniques can be found in~\cite{ALICE:LNM}.